fimashagal/typo/README.md

 Use 'typeOf' if wan't get native javascript type

-Use 'hasType' just if wan't check your own custom type
+Use 'hasXType' just if wan't check your own custom type